This guidance is for the tourism and hospitality sectors in Scotland. It remains in effect until further notice. It will be kept under review.

-Many operators are members of trade bodies who, in turn, have developed helpful guidelines for their sectors to coordinate effort to help businesses be ready for re-opening, when it is safe to do so.
+Many operators are members of trade bodies who, in turn, have developed helpful guidelines for their sectors to coordinate effort to help businesses be ready for re-opening.
 We have worked with the leading trade bodies and operators across the tourism and hospitality sector to link this work to Scottish Government guidance.
 You will find links to this in the section ‘Industry Guidance’.
 We will continue to work in partnership with industry and unions, as the need arises, in order to update our guidance and in turn enable industry guidelines and practice to be adapted to keep pace.

 This document is one of a set about how to work safely in different types of workplace.
-It is designed to be relevant for people who work in or run businesses connected with tourism and hospitality, as noted above.
+It is designed to be relevant for people who work in or run businesses connected with tourism,hospitality and other venues, as noted above.
 We have also published guidance for the events sector and for museums, galleries and heritage attractions, though there will be some read-across.

 This guidance should be applied to each business.
 You will need to translate this into the specific actions you need to take depending on the nature of your business (i.e. the size and type of business, how it is organised, operated, managed and regulated) using this document as a guide.

-In addition, regulations have also been updated to clarify the definition of outdoor spaces – that being “A structure which has open sides and an overhead covering to provide shelter from the elements counts as outdoors for the purposes of these regulations.”
+Regulations have been updated to clarify the definition of outdoor spaces – that being “A structure which has open sides and an overhead covering to provide shelter from the elements counts as outdoors for the purposes of these regulations.”

 Physical distancing duties are set out in regulation 4(1) of the Health Protection (Coronavirus) (Restrictions) (Scotland) Regulations 2020.
 A person who is responsible for carrying on a business or providing a service must take all reasonable measures:

-- to ensure that a distance of at least 2 metres is maintained between any persons on the premises (except between two members of the same household, or a carer and the person assisted by the carer)
+- to ensure that a distance of at least 2 metres is maintained (or 1 metre in hospitality settings) between any persons on the premises (except between two members of the same household, or a carer and the person assisted by the carer)

 - to ensure that they only admit people to the premises in sufficiently small numbers to make it possible to maintain that distance